How the State Collects Money and Why it Matters

 Over the years, the Legislature has enacted many tax breaks, which are called tax expenditures.
-Many tax expenditures are touted as necessary for economic development because they provide a subsidy or incentive for specific businesses.
+Many tax expenditures are enacted as a form of economic development because they provide a subsidy or incentive for specific businesses.
 Tax credits for solar panels is an example of this.
 Other expenditures are intended to help groups of people.
-The Working Families Tax Credit, which helps low-income working families, is one example.
+The Working Families Tax Credit (WFTC), which helps low-income working families, is one example.

 Once a tax break is enacted, it is a good idea to track how much it is costing the state, and whether it is having the desired outcome.
-This regular accounting is called a tax expenditure budget (TEB).
-Unfortunately, for many years the state did not track the cost and benefits of the many tax breaks that have been enacted over the years.
+This regular accounting is called a tax expenditure budget (TEB), and it should include reporting requirements and sunset dates for all tax expenditures.
+Unfortunately, for many years the state did not track the cost and benefits of the many tax breaks that have been enacted.

 New Mexico lawmakers have passed bills requiring a TEB in statute, but they were all vetoed.
 Instead, governors have ordered the state’s Taxation and Revenue Department (TRD) to issue a TEB.
-When the TEB is produced by executive order, the governor can instruct the TRD to leave out any pet tax breaks he or she doesn’t want scrutinized.
-Because of that, New Mexico’s TEB is incomplete and does not offer enough evaluation of tax breaks.
+When the TEB is produced by executive order, the governor can instruct the TRD to leave out any pet tax breaks they don’t want scrutinized.
+While New Mexico’s TEB has improved over the years, it is still incomplete and does not offer enough evaluation of tax breaks.

-Tax Expenditure – A way the state spends money indirectly by foregoing collecting certain taxes through tax exemptions, deductions, and credits.
+Tax Expenditure – A way the state spends money indirectly by foregoing the collection of revenue through tax exemptions, deductions, and credits.